 nice t-shirt shops.

-ShirtFix are on Twitter and Facebook and both are updated a couple of times a month.
+ShirtFix is on Twitter and Facebook and both are updated a couple of times a month.
 Despite having accounts since 2010 they don’t seem to have been active during 2011 and much of 2012 and they haven’t gained much of a following yet.
 The Facebook page currently has just 12 likes and just 8 followers on Twitter.
 Maybe 2013 will be their year.

-Basically I think that everything on this site needs work.
+Basically, I think that everything on this site needs work.
 From the design to content to social media to the aim.
 I think that the design can be very simple and plain because the product being promoted (t-shirts) tends to be very colorful but that doesn’t mean that design can be ignored.

-It is implied in the About Page that they want to showcase the best t-shirts on the web and perhaps they are in there somewhere but if they are, they are being drowned out by a multitude of low quality designs from print-on-demand companies like CafePress and RedBubble.
+It is implied in the About Page that they want to showcase the best t-shirts on the web and perhaps they are in there somewhere but if they are, they are being drowned out by a multitude of low-quality designs from print-on-demand companies like CafePress and RedBubble.
 I think that Joris needs to re-evaluate the purpose of the website and get more focused.
 At the moment it is a mess with much better alternatives.
-In fact Google itself is a better alternative for looking for t-shirts.
+In fact, Google itself is a better alternative for looking for t-shirts.